Finance

 Sentiment at 53.6 is just 7% above the all-time low.
 But wage growth now exceeds inflation.
 The pessimism measures the past.
 The paychecks measure the future.
 Recovery happens in wallets first, feelings second.

-The 52% Payment Shock: Why Your 2021 Rate Was a Historical Anomaly
+52% Payment Shock: Why Your 2021 Rate Was a Historical Anomaly

 Finance • Mortgages • Housing • Interest Rates • Affordability